// methodology and sources

 Population

 Not financial advice.
-The fiscal outflow numbers are primary-source Statistics Canada data — not estimates, not projections.
+The fiscal outflow numbers are primary-source Statistics Canada data, not estimates and not projections.

 What it does say: Alberta has been the largest net contributor to Canadian federal revenue per capita for fifteen years running.
 That is a published, audited, sovereign-level fact.
 What Alberta does with that fact is up to Albertans.